 Veranda, Elements of Style, June 2016

-In the Branca tripe - painter Anna Chiara, 80, interior designer Alessandra, 57, and antiques buyer Anna Lucia Uihlein, 26- a love of art history is second nature, style reference are indelibly Italian, and the multi-generational exchange is as flush as the Tiber.
+In the Branca tribe - painter Anna Chiara, 80, interior designer Alessandra, 57, and antiques buyer Anna Lucia Uihlein, 26- a lover\ of art history is second nature, style reference are indelibly Italian, and the multi-generational exchange is as flush as the Tiber.
 "Nonna will come downstairs wearing full '60s cut-crease eye shadow in purple and make it look like everyone should still be doing it," says Anna Lucia.

-Tough they now live in Chicago (Alessandra), Laguna Beach, California (Anna Chiara), and New York (Anna Lucia), the family's roots are Roman: Anna Chiara's father was an art critic for the Vatican newspaper and a Raphael expert; as a girl, she tagged along on trips to St. Peter's.
+Though they now live in Chicago (Alessandra), Laguna Beach, California (Anna Chiara), and New York (Anna Lucia), the family's roots are Roman: Anna Chiara's father was an art critic for the Vatican newspaper and a Raphael expert; as a girl, she tagged along on trips to St. Peter's.
 The concept of bella figura is deeply ingrained.
 "Looking is the main Italian sport," says Anna Chiara, "so you put yourself together before you go out."
 The women, who all work for Alessandra's design firm, approach that task in diverse, if symbiotic, ways.